-Total incl uding care requirements 45 hre
+Total incl uding core requirements 45 hrs.

-Total emphasis requirements hrs.
+Total emp hasis requirements 7 1 hrs.

 FSC 628 Advanced Drug Analysis

 FSC 626 Chemical Analysis of Trace Evidence

 FSC 608 Forensic Toxicology

 Other Requirements

 In the third term, students are required to complete an approved research-based internship in a crime laboratory or other approved facility.
 In the fifth term, students are expected to pass a written, comprehensive examination.